Chorus/DynamicsDocs/docs/AdminSetup/SecurityRoles.md

 - **Assignments Admin** has access to edit the date range and assigned units on a [care team assignment](../Scheduling/CareTeamAssignments.md/#edit-care-team-assignments).
 - **Authorizations Admin** has access to edit the date range and authorized units on an [authorization service](../Patients/AuthorizationServices.md/#edit-an-authorization-service), and set [Rendering Provider Assignments on authorizations](../Patients/Authorization.md/#rendering-provider-assignments).
 - **Scheduler Admin** has access to [override a validation failure](../Scheduling/EncounterValdations.md/#override-validation-failures), [reopen a submitted session](../Scheduling/UnsubmitEncounters.md), and [deactivate a session with observations](../Scheduling/DeactivateEncounters.md/#deactivate-encounter-services).
-- **PII Access - SSN** has access to input, view, and edit the practitioner's SSN.
+- For certain fields, like **Practitioner SSN**, you will need a field security role to input, view, and edit the field.